 Let’s talk about “self-talk” for a minute.
 Our body is made to heal.
 However, the words we say have a great impact on our bodies and our ability to heal.
 Regardless of what diet and supplements you take, your environment is one of the most important components.

 So, be kind to yourself.
 Try to avoid saying negative things about yourself and others.
 It is important to choose to be around positive people and stay positive about yourself as well.

 Adrenal Insufficiency Recovery Time

-Recovery for adrenal fatigue can take a little while.
+Recovery from adrenal fatigue can take a little while.
 After all, it took months, maybe years to wear out your adrenals; so it takes a little time to build up their strength again.
-For full adrenal recovery you can expect it to take:
+For full adrenal recovery, you can expect it to take:

 - 6-9 months for minor adrenal fatigue

 - Up to 24 months for severe adrenal fatigue

 The best approach is to make solid changes to your lifestyle for lasting results.
 If you aim for a balanced lifestyle with a healthy level of sleep, exercise, fun, and a positive environment, then you are most likely to keep your adrenal system going strong!